TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 ---------------------------------------------

-Instead of looking up every single class and caching the information away, composer works on a “prefix”-based resolution.
+Instead of looking up every single class and caching the information away, Composer works on a “prefix”-based resolution.
 As an example, the Composer class loader only needs to know that all PHP classes starting with :php:`TYPO3\CMS\Core` are located within :file:`EXT:core/Classes`.
 The rest is done by a simple resolution to include the necessary PHP class